-The governance structure for the program is illustrated in Figure 1.
+The governance structure for the program is llustrated in Figure 1.
 Three tiers serve the different roles of: Strategic inputs, Implementation and Execution.

-Figure 3: Technology Centre Systems Program: Governance Framework
+Figure 2: Technology Centre Systems Program: Governance Framework

-3. Terms of Reference for Manufacturing Technology Partner for serving the ESDM sector focused TCs
+3. Terms of Reference for Technology Partner for serving the automotive sector focused TCs